ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_review.md

 * What country in Latin America is the largest one?
 * He is the biggest and fattest man >> problem with amod and 2*conj
 * Who held the endurance record for women pilots in 1929? >> problem with for
+* How many people that live in China speak english?
+* How many USA presidents have visited Iran?
+* Which movies does Quentin Tarantino star in?
+* Which movies did Quentin Tarantino direct, but not star in?
+* Who receives the Nobel Prize in Physics in 2000?